mlong01/comp116-mlong/README.txt

 ~~ set2.pcap ~~
 10. How many packets are there in this set?

+	77,982 packets

 11. How many plaintext username-password pairs are there in this packet set?
     Please count any anonymous or generic accounts.

+	Just one - account 'larry@rasdot.com'

 12. Briefly descripbe how you found the username-password pairs.

+	Use ettercap to parse the pcap file, then grep for "PASS" in the results (ettercap -T -r set2.pcap | grep "PASS") Note - I also ran with grep -i "PASS" but I got a lot of HTML with forms/elements named 'password' and I didn't find any other password-looking things.

 13. For each of the plaintext username-password pair that you found, identify the protocol used, server IP, the corresponding domain name (e.g. google.com), and port number

+	protocol: IMAP
+	server:   87.120.13.118
+	domain:	  neterra.net
+	port:     143

 14. Of all the plaintext username-password pairs that you found, how many of them are legitimate?
 That is, the username-password was valid, access successfully granted?

+	The 'larry@rasdot.com' account was legitimate - I could see some of Larry's emails.

 ~~ set3.pcap ~~
 15. How many plaintext username-password pairs are there in this packet set?
     Please count any anonymous or generic accounts.

 16. For each of the plaintext username-password pair that you found, identify